katherinetam14/katherinetam14/README.md

-- 👋 Hi, I’m @ktrockies14
+- 👋 Hi, I’m @katherinetam14
-- 👀 I’m interested in journalism, data communications, public advocacy and building communities.
+- 👀 I’m interested in journalism, data communications, and learning more about technology and development.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on data journalism and communications work.
 - 📫 How to reach me: TBA